 Unlike our parents and grandparents, it is an anomaly for your employer to offer a defined benefit plan or pension unless you are a federal government or state employee.
-If you are not offered a pension plan, you should contribute as much as possible to your 401(k) plan, and hopefully still be able to meet all of your financial needs.
+However, the vast majority of empoyers offer some sort of 401(k) plan.
+How much should you contribute to your 401(k)?
+If you are not offered a pension plan, you should contribute as much as possible to your 401(k) plan (so that you will still be able to meet all of your financial needs).
+We believe that contributing at least 10-15% of your gross salary should be the minimum at which you should save.

 With each defined contribution or 401(k) plan, you can contribute both pre-tax and after-tax.
 This after-tax contribution is also known as a Roth contribution (not to be confused with a Roth IRA).
 The amount that you can contribute pre-tax in 2014 is $17,500, and the annual contribution limit is $52,000.
 This amount includes $34,500 of after-tax money.
 In addition, employees over the age of 50 may contribute an additional $5,500 pre-tax to their 401(k) plan.